Harry Wilson admits the onus was on him to step out of Gareth Bale's shadow and keep Wales on track for major tournaments.

 Euro 2016 saw Wales embark on a remarkable run to the semi-finals of the tournament, where they were beaten 2-0 by eventual champions Portugal in France.

-Bale played six matches for Wales at Euro 2016 and scored a total of three goals.
+Bale played six matches for Wales at the tournament, scoring three times.

-Forbes lists Bale as the eighth highest paid footballer in the world in 2020.
-His $23million salary is said to be supplemented by $6million in endorsements, from the likes of Adidas, EA Sports and Lucozade.
+Forbes listed Bale as the eighth highest paid soccer player in the world in 2020.
+His $23million salary is said to be supplemented by $6million in endorsements from the likes of Adidas, EA Sports and Lucozade.

-When Real Madrid signed Bale in 2013, he reportedly surpassed the £80million paid for the signature of Cristiano Ronaldo.
+When Real Madrid signed Bale in 2013, he reportedly surpassed the £80m paid for the signature of Cristiano Ronaldo.
 There were repeated rumours of friction between Ronaldo and Bale at Real Madrid.